jetify-com/devbox/docs/app/docs/cloud/deploys/integrations/upstash.md

 [Upstash](https://upstash.com) provides a managed Key-value store that is compatible with the Redis API.
 You can use Upstash Redis as a cache or key-value store for serverless or stateless deployments like Jetify Cloud.
 For more information, consult the [Upstash Docs](https://upstash.com/docs/introduction)

+You can view an example of this integration on [Github](https://github.com/jetify-com/jetify-deploy-integration/tree/main/devbox-json/upstash)

 ## Using Upstash Redis with Jetify Cloud

 * [Create a Redis Database](https://upstash.com/docs/redis/overall/getstarted) in Upstash.
 Select the Database's name and region, and then click the Create button